 What’s the difference between Grade A & Grade B vanilla?

-Grade B: these beans have a low moisture content.
-Their appearance can be stiff, cracked, and dry.
+Grade B vanilla beans can be stiff, crackly and dry.

 - 2 vanilla beans

-- Place the sugar into the bowl of a food processor.
+- Add the sugar to the bowl of a food processor.
+Add the vanilla seeds.